Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Mean-field stability: proof of Theorem

 If $V_{\nu^*}$ is (strongly) $\lambda$-convex, then $\nabla^2 V_{\nu^*} \ge \lambda I$, which implies that $L$ is positive definite in the sense that

-which is precisely the infinitesimal manifestation of $\lambda$-displacement convexity of $\mu\mapsto F(\mu,\nu^*)$.
-An analogous statement holds in the $\nu$-variable with the sign reversed.
+which is precisely the infinitesimal manifestation of $\lambda$-displacement convexity of $\mu\mapsto F(\mu,\nu^*)$.\footnote{We recall the definition of displacement convexity and its infinitesimal Hessian characterization in Appendix~\ref{app:disp-convexity}.} An analogous statement holds in the $\nu$-variable with the sign reversed.

-\textbf{(3) Local convex--concavity.} If $F$ were globally $\lambda$-displacement convex--concave (which happens, for instance, when $f(x,y)$ is $\lambda$-convex--concave), the resulting Wasserstein GDA would behave exactly like the classical GDA for strongly convex--concave functions, yielding exponential convergence.\footnote{Lemma~\ref{lemma-stability-cc} in Appendix provides the template for our stability analysis.
-It is helpful to review this global case first, as our local proof (c.f.
-Proposition~\ref{prop-main} and Theorem~\ref{thm-2}) relies on the same Lyapunov/EVI mechanism, justified here within a neighborhood of the equilibrium.}
+\textbf{(3) Local convex--concavity.} If $F$ were globally $\lambda$-displacement convex--concave for some $\lambda>0$ (which happens, for instance, when $f(x,y)$ is $\lambda$-convex--concave), the resulting Wasserstein GDA would behave exactly like the classical GDA for strongly convex--concave functions, yielding exponential convergence; see Lemma~\ref{lemma-stability-cc} for the corresponding global contraction argument.

 In general, however, $f(x,y)$ need not be strongly convex--concave, so global coercivity fails.
-Our first motivating observation is that \emph{local (infinitesimal)} convex--concavity nevertheless holds at the equilibrium $(\mu^*,\nu^*)$ restricted to the tangent space of gradient fields.
-This is consistent with the finite-dimensional intuition that at a min--max point $(x^*,y^*)$ of a $C^2$ function one has $\nabla_{xx}^2 f(x^*,y^*)\ge0$ and $\nabla_{yy}^2 f(x^*,y^*)\le0$.
+Our first motivating observation is that \emph{local (infinitesimal)} convex--concavity nevertheless holds at the equilibrium $(\mu^*,\nu^*)$ restricted to the tangent space of gradient fields. i.e., $F$ is $\lambda$-displacement convex--concave `at $(\mu^*,\nu^*)$' for $\lambda=0$.
+This is consistent with the finite-dimensional intuition that at a saddle point $(x^*,y^*)$ of a $C^2$ function $f$ one has $\nabla_{xx}^2 f(x^*,y^*)\ge0$ and $\nabla_{yy}^2 f(x^*,y^*)\le0$.

 Crucially, the entropic regularization provides a decisive advantage over the classical setting.
-While the Hessian might only be non-negative definite in a finite-dimensional degenerate game, the diffusion introduced by the entropy term (and the associated Laplacian) ensures a \emph{spectral gap} for the linearized operator.
-Using spectral (Fredholm) theory, we show that this mechanism upgrades the marginal non-negativity to \emph{strict} coercivity on the relevant tangent spaces (Lemma~\ref{lemma-convconc}).
-We further prove that this strict positivity is robust, extending to a neighborhood of the equilibrium (Lemma~\ref{lemma-locconvconc}).
-Combined with the smoothing effect of \eqref{eq-main}, this restored local structure drives the exponential stability result stated in Theorem~\ref{thm-2}.
+While the Hessian might only be non-negative definite in a finite-dimensional degenerate game, the diffusion introduced by the entropy term ensures a coercive \emph{spectral gap} for the linearized operator corresponding to the Wasserstein Hessian.
+Through spectral theory, we show that this mechanism upgrades the marginal non-negativity to \emph{strict} coercivity on the relevant tangent spaces (Lemma~\ref{lemma-convconc}).\footnote{This coercive spectral gap and the resulting stability should not be viewed as a generic effect of entropy alone; it relies essentially on the equilibrium structure of the present problem; see Remark~\ref{rem:entropy-not-automatic}.} We further prove that this strict positivity is robust, extending to a neighborhood of the equilibrium (Lemma~\ref{lemma-locconvconc}).
+Combined with the smoothing effect of \eqref{eq-main}, this restored local convex--concave structure drives the exponential stability result in Theorem~\ref{thm-2}.